eclipse-archived/kiso/docs/website/content/2. Concepts/essentials.md

 We will not dig deep into other Board APIs rather we will move forward to other modules.

   * source/BSP_API_BMM150.c : In this file we want to implement the functions in the BSP API for the BMM150.
 We want to step by step through the implementation
 The heading of the BSP_API_BMM150.c file contains, after doxygen documentation header, inclusion of the API header file.
 The rest of the sources shall be protected with a feature switch macro.
-After including the rest of headers needed, it is recommended to overwrite BCDS_MODULE_ID macro to assign it the  id of the current module, here MODULE_BSP_API_BMM150 defined in include/BSP_CompassRetcodes.h
+After including the rest of headers needed, it is recommended to overwrite KISO_MODULE_ID macro to assign it the  id of the current module, here MODULE_BSP_API_BMM150 defined in include/BSP_CompassRetcodes.h

 ~~~~
     /**